print-hi/rit-docs/mkdocs/docs/Economic Scenario Generator/discrete_esg.md

-# Discrete Generator
+# Discrete-Time Generator

-The discrete time economic scenario generator simulates the trajectories of 10 Australian economic and financial variables:
+The discrete-time economic scenario generator simulates the trajectories of 10 Australian economic and financial variables:

 1. 3-month zero coupon yields